 Council on Education for Public Health (CEPH) 2017

-Every seven years, the Council on Education for Public Health (CEPH) requires that schools of public health reapply for accreditation.
-The process ensures that all schools comply with CEPH’s academic criteria.
+The process ensures that all schools comply with CEPH's academic criteria.
 It also gives us an opportunity to identify ways to improve our programs and procedures.

 CEPH Executive Committee

-- Laura Linnan, ScD, Associate Dean for Academic and Student Affairs and Professor of Health Behavior (committee chair)
+- Laura Linnan, ScD, Senior Associate Dean for Academic and Student Affairs and Professor of Health Behavior (committee chair)

 - Elizabeth French, MA, Assistant Dean for Strategic Initiatives

-- Todd Nicolet, PhD, Senior Associate Dean
+- Todd Nicolet, PhD, Vice Dean

 - Barbara K. Rimer, DrPH, Dean and Alumni Distinguished Professor